Energy decay rates for solutions of the wave equations with nonlinear damping in exterior domain: Introduction and Statement of the results

-For the Klein Gordon equation a polynomial decay rate is derived by Nakao \cite{nakao2} for compactly supported initial data and by Mochizuki and Motai \cite{MM} for weighted initial data.
-More precisely they show that if $ 1<r<1+\frac{2}{d}$ the energy decay according to
+Now we give a summary of results on the asymptotic behavior of the energy of solutions of the nonlinear system $\left( \ref{system}\right) $ in the free space $ \mathbb{R} ^{d}$ and for a globally distributed damping$.~$For the Klein Gordon equation a polynomial decay rate is derived by Nakao \cite{nakao klein} for compactly supported initial data and by Mochizuki and Motai \cite{MM} for weighted initial data.
+More precisely they show that if $1<r<1+\frac{2}{d}$ the energy decays according to

 where $\gamma <\min \left( 1,\frac{2+d-dr}{r-1}\right) .$ If $r>1+\frac{2}{d} ,$ Mochizuki and Motai \cite{MM} establishes a complementary non-decay result for a dense set of initial data in $H^{1}\left( \mathbb{R} ^{d}\right) \times L^{2}\left( \mathbb{R} ^{d}\right) .$